 Make sure that your affiliation with NJLA is clearly represented.

-- Identify the name of your committee, subgroup, etc. in an appropriate location (profile page, information page, etc.).
+- Identify the name of your committee, subgroup, etc. in an appropriate location (profile page, information page, etc.) as well as your group’s mission.

 - Include contact information (website, individual contact, address, email, phone, etc.), so that others can contact a representative of your committee, subgroup, etc.